sirdarckcat/sirdarckcat.github.io/eear/README.md

 ## Android phone experiments

 After some testing, it seems like Android on a Pixel 6 Pro does post-processing on one of the mics (the bottom one) even when requested not to.
 In addition, the two mics are out of sync by some variable number of miliseconds.
 The variance changes between sessions.
-Volume is also different.
+Volume is also different (but volume diff seems constant across sessions).

 Playing a tone and measuring the distance between them may work, but the accuracy needs to be very tight.
 The speed of sound is 343m/s which is 343m/1000ms which is 0.343m/ms which is 34.3cm/ms so for an average phone the difference between mics will be max around 1/3rd of a millisecond.
 The sample rate is 48,000 samples per second, so 48 samples per milisecond, so approximately 1-2samples different per cm.